-We can view this as a \emph{mixture of experts} ensemble \citep{jacobs1991adaptive} where the gating network $G$ emits predictions about which experts will be most accurate for a particular $x$.
-In the local-fine setting (DQA), the experts correspond to estimates of individual quantiles from individual base models, and we define a separate gating scheme for each target quantile level $\tau$.
+We can interpret our proposal in \eqref{eq:local_aggr}, \eqref{eq:linear_ensemble_opt_local} as a \emph{mixture of experts} ensemble \citep{jacobs1991adaptive} where the gating network $G$ emits predictions about which ``experts'' will be most accurate for any particular $x$.
+In the local-fine setting (DQA), the ``experts'' correspond to estimates of individual quantiles from individual base models, and we define a separate gating scheme for each target quantile level $\tau$.

 We can also view our local-fine aggregator through the lens of an \emph{attention} mechanism \citep{bahdanau2015neural}, which adaptively attends to the different quantile estimates from each base model, and uses a different attention map for each $\tau$ and each $x$.
 In terms of the architecture design, we use a representation of the tuple $(\tau, x)$ both as a \emph{key} and as a \emph{query}.
 The individual quantiles \smash{$\hat{g}_j(x; \tau)$} are then used as \emph{values} in the (query, key, value) mechanism commonly used.